Bylaws of the DBA

 Section 7: Honorary Membership

 Distinction in public affairs shall confer eligibility to honorary membership.
 Honorary members shall have all the privileges of members, except the right to vote, and shall be exempt from payment of dues.
-The Board of Directors shall confer or revoke honorary membership by a majority vote.
+The Executive Board shall confer or revoke honorary membership by a majority vote.

 Section 1: Annual Meeting

-The annual meeting of the Association, in compliance with state law, shall be held in April at which time the annual election of the Board of Directors shall take place.
+The annual meeting of the association, in compliance with state law, shall be held in April at which time the annual election of the Executive Board shall take place.

 Section 2: Additional Meetings

-Regular meetings of the Association shall be held quarterly at a time and place to be determined by the Board of Directors.
+Regular meetings of the Association shall be held quarterly at a time and place to be determined by the Executive Board.
 Notice of each meeting shall be given at each previous meeting and in the minutes of each meeting which shall be mailed to each member in good standing a minimum of five (5) days prior to the next meeting.
 A quorum shall be those members in good standing present at a regular meeting in order for business to be transacted.

 Section 3: Board Meetings

-The Board of Directors shall meet a minimum of one (1) time per month separately from the general meetings.
+The Executive Board shall meet a minimum of one (1) time per month separately from the general meetings.

 Section 1: Composition of the Board